Asandandlela16/Data-science_Asanda_Ndlela/README.md

 ORDER BY Time_Range;

 ```
 Insights: Most users spent between 21 and 60 minutes on the site , with  average products purchased being 10 which is very bad as reflected by the average feedback score of 2.9.
-Thus many customers are not satisfied by the products being sold in the shop/site(accordig to these age groups alone.
+Thus many customers are not satisfied by the products being sold in the shop/site(accordig to these age groups alone).This would mean there needs to be some changes made to the shop in terms of products and explore which products customers are likely to buy.Creating a survey for the customers could also be useful as they could be able to voice out their unsatisfactory in the shop.

 ### POWER BI DASHBOARD
 -------------